ChorusOne/predictomatic/docs/user_guide.md

 ## Automated market maker

 When you trade,
-you always trade against an automated market maker that is managed by the system.
+you trade against an automated market maker that is managed by the system.
 The market maker ensures that you can always trade, and it provides a way to subsidize the market.
 Prediction markets are zero-sum.